 Notably, two years that fall outside that trend are 2001 and 2002.
 In those years, about 40 million policies were issued.
 Experts attribute the increase to the September 11 attacks, a catastrophe that resulted in more than $30 billion in life insurance payouts.

 If you’re wondering how many people have life insurance, the answer is about 54% of the U.S. adult population, or roughly 255 million.
 The number of active U.S. life insurance policies and the value of those policies dipped significantly in the year following the Great Recession.
-Since then, the face value of individual policies has recovered somewhat — but the number of new policies purchased annually continues to be lower than it was prior to 2008.
+Since then, the face value of individual policies has recovered — and in 2020 the industry saw a 2% increase in the amount of life insurance applications, likely influenced by higher interest as a result of the COVID-19 pandemic.

 There are several reasons someone might be motivated to buy life insurance — to create an inheritance, to save for retirement, or to benefit from tax-deferred earnings growth.
 But the most common reason to buy life insurance, cited by 37% of survey respondents, is income replacement.
 When income replacement is the goal, the death benefit payout is intended to help surviving family members cover living expenses after the primary breadwinner passes away.